-- Lease income, separately disclosing variable lease payments;

-- Disclosure requirements of IAS 16 for leased assets, separating leased assets from nonleased assets;

-- Other applicable disclosure requirements based on the nature of the underlying asset (eg. IAS 36, 38, 40, 41); and
+- Disclosure requirements of IAS 16 for leased assets, separating leased assets from nonleased assets; - Other applicable disclosure requirements based on the nature of the underlying asset (eg. IAS 36, 38, 40, 41); and - Maturity analysis

-- Maturity analysis
+Maturity analysis

 of lease payments,

 on an undiscounted

 basis for a minimum

 of each of the first

 five years and a total

 of the amounts for

 the remaining years.